 BACKGROUND.
-We designed our lead PNP inhibitor drug candidate, BCX-34, to suppress T-cell replication without significantly affecting other cells.
+Our lead PNP inhibitor drug candidate, BCX-34, is designed to suppress T-cell replication without significantly affecting other cells.
 BCX-34 has been in clinical trials since 1992.
-Our initial approach was to develop a cream formulation of BCX-34 applied to the skin, which, if effective, could have led to a rapid, cost-effective regulatory approval.
-We conducted two Phase III clinical trials in 1996 and 1997 to determine the effects of topical BCX-34 on psoriasis, an autoimmune disease that affects the skin, and cutaneous T-cell lymphoma.
+Our initial approach was to develop a topical cream formulation of BCX-34, which, if effective, could have led to a rapid, cost-effective regulatory approval.
+We conducted two Phase III, double-blinded placebo controlled clinical trials in 1996 and 1997 to determine the effects of topical BCX-34 on psoriasis and cutaneous T-cell lymphoma.
 These trials, however, did not show statistically significant results between the treated and placebo groups.
 Therefore, we discontinued the topical program.

 CURRENT DEVELOPMENT STRATEGY.
-We believe that, in order for BCX-34 to be effective, BCX-34 must be administered in a form and an amount that obtains adequate levels of the drug in the body.
+We believe that, in order for BCX-34 to be effective, it must be administered in a form and an amount that obtains adequate levels of the drug in the body.
 In the clinical trials we have completed with an oral formulation of BCX-34, the dose levels were inadequate to obtain clinically relevant results.
 These clinical trials, however, were effective in establishing the safety of BCX-34 at various dose levels and the maximum oral dose absorbable by the body.

-Based on these studies, we have designed two new Phase I/II clinical trials to evaluate BCX-34 in the treatment of various T-cell cancers.
+On the basis of these studies, we have designed two new Phase I/II clinical trials to evaluate BCX-34 in the treatment of various T-cell cancers.
 Although the patient population for T-cell cancers is small, we believe that we can more quickly evaluate the efficacy of BCX-34 because these patients are suffering from a serious unmet medical need and have a generally unfavorable clinical outlook.

-We are conducting one of these clinical trials to evaluate BCX-34 for the treatment of cutaneous T-cell lymphoma at the maximum oral dose.
-We expect to complete this trial in early 2000.
-We expect to start a second trial for treatment of various other T-cell cancers.
-We are designing this trial to evaluate higher blood levels of BCX-34, which can only be obtained with intravenous therapy.
+One of these clinical trials is being conducted to evaluate BCX-34 for the treatment of cutaneous T-cell lymphoma at the maximum oral dose.
+This trial is expected to be completed in early 2000.
+The second trial is for treatment of T-cell cancers, such as T-lymphoblastic leukemias and lymphomas.
+This trial, which is expected to start in 2000, is being designed to evaluate higher blood levels of BCX-34, which can only be obtained with intravenous therapy.

 These two clinical trials should provide us with the necessary information to begin other studies in T-cell related diseases.
-Hence, the outcome of these two studies of T-cell cancers will determine the future clinical evaluation of BCX-34.
+Hence, our future clinical evaluation of BCX-34 will be determined by the outcome of these two studies in T-cell cancers.
 If we are unable to demonstrate the clinical efficacy of BCX-34 at these higher dose levels, we will likely discontinue developing BCX-34.